 Blogs aren’t just for digital nomads!
 There are a number of highly successful teaching blogs out there.
 Again, this will take a lot of time and work before you see any financial gains from a blog, and it’s never guaranteed… I wouldn’t recommend this option unless you have already established a blog with a solid readership.
 From there, it would be easier to work on monetizing it.

 Deferred Salary Voluntary Leave

 Again our board gives us an amazing option if you want to travel without having to work.
-There are a number of time options with this, all ending with a one year leave.
-For example, a “2 over 3” means you work for two years then take the third year off.
+There are a number of time options with this, all ending with a one-year leave.
+For example, a “2 over 3” means you work for two years and then take the third year off.
 Your two years’ salary is spread across the three years.
 Therefore, you will still be receiving an income for the year you are not working.
 Depending on how much money you can afford to live with, you can work for 1, 2, 3, or 4 before taking your leave.
 This is an excellent option to teach and travel.
-During the leave you could choose one of the options above for additional income or simply live travel.
+During the leave, you could choose one of the options above for additional income or simply live travel.
 Find out if your school board has a similar program and let us know below in the comments!